 Alternatively, a program could encompass any type of initiative—including a new product.
 You could create a program to manage your product development process for the upcoming year.
 The individual product development projects would have their own product manager, but the entire program would be overseen by a program manager.Read: Product manager vs. project manager: What’s the difference?

 Program management, like the five phases of project management and project portfolio management, are subsets of work management.
 Work management is a systemic approach to orchestrating an organization’s workflows—whether that’s a project, an ongoing process, or routine tasks—to provide the clarity teams need in order to hit their goals.
 Work management focuses on coordinating people, work, and teams across all levels of an organization to ensure that everyone has access to the information they need.
-With work management software, you can coordinate plans, projects, and processes across your entire organization.Try work management with Asana
+With work management software, you can coordinate plans, projects, and processes across your entire organization.Try Asana for work management

 There are a variety of roles—and acronyms—within the program management process.
 If you’re developing a new program management process for your organization, you might not need to use every one of these roles and responsibilities, but it’s important to know what they are and what each role brings to the program.

 A program manager is in charge of a group of related projects.
 One of a program manager’s key responsibilities is to make sure the program goals align with their company’s objectives.
 The program manager should frequently check in on the progress of the projects within their program to confirm they’re still aligned with strategic and business goals.

 A successful program manager will also: